Amoiens/Algroithm_C/README.md

 author: YXP
 e-mail: yxp189@protonmail.com

-There are some code, which is coded in C (language).
+There are some codes, which all arecoded in C (language).
 These codes implemente different algorithm.
 (More details please read the README file)
 This floder will develop guadually and continutly.